 Ragin’ for some Cajun?
 The sights, sounds, and tastes of New Orleans await you at Southern Accent Restaurant, where it’s always Mardi Gras!

 A plate of nachos, some tacos and burritos and an ice cold margarita to wash it down with – nothing hits the spot quite like Mexican food.
 La Carnita, a mobile street-food spot turned restaurant with three locations including Queen Street East, is always a happening spot (the exceptional tacos are worth the line-ups).
 For a more sophisticated atmosphere, El Catrin in the Distillery Historic District or Los Colibris on King Street serve traditional dishes in an upscale atmosphere.

 There’s a whole other continent south of Mexico and its food is as vibrant as its culture.
 South American cuisine mixes culinary traditions from European, Asian, African and indigenous influences.
 Experience an authentic Brazilian Rodizio at Copacabana, where unlimited servings of meats are carved right at your table.
 Or try authentic Peruvian Lomo Saltado (stir fry) with chicha morada (spiced purple corn beverage) at El Fogón on St. Clair Avenue West.

 East Asian and South Asian food is as diverse as it is delicious.
 From dumplings and fried rice, to teriyaki steak and izakaya, to butter chicken and biryani, the choices are endless.

-Make your way over to Chinatown on Spadina Avenue (the largest of several Chinatowns in Toronto) for Cantonese seafood and dim sum at Rosewood Chinese Cuisine.
+Make your way over to Chinatown on Spadina Avenue (the largest of several Chinatowns in Toronto) for Cantonese classics like BBQ pork and General Tso chicken at Swatow.
 Then explore the rows of authentic Chinese shops and markets before grabbing a bubble tea.
 If you prefer a view with your meal, Pearl Harbourfront Chinese Cuisine provides scenic vistas of Lake Ontario, along with tasty Cantonese and Szechuan dishes.

 Japanese food is about more than just sushi.
 At Benihana Japanese Steakhouse (winner of WHERE magazine’s “Most Memorable Meal” for two consecutive years), sit back and enjoy a show with your meal as the chefs cook your food teppan-style right at your table.
 Or gather a group of friends together to share sake, beer and izakaya snack foods at ki modern japanese + bar.